nav-solutions/.github/profile/README.md

 RTK-rs is a set of GNSS oriented tools and libraries.
 The core libraries are written in pure Rust.

+Join [our Discord channel](https://discord.gg/duETmeGc) for FAQ, the latest news and more learning material.

 ## Framework

 Our framework is published under the [Mozilla Public v2 license](https://www.mozilla.org/en-US/MPL/2.0/)